 It is at this stage that many decide to take a home study course in equine management.
 The Lingfield Level 1 course is a good example or for the motivated person the Level 1 & 2 combined programme, or the similar Intermediate Diploma

-They learn how to do things properly and can either ignore the bully or simply say – I hear what you are saying and thank you for your advice, but I’d like to try it this way.
+They learn how to do things properly or in their own way, and can either ignore the bully or simply say – I hear what you are saying and thank you for your advice, but I’d like to try it this way first.

 Suddenly more and more often, the bully finds that their advice is quietly being ignored and their protoge is doing things their own way.